- Fall 2018 - August 1, 2018

 You may choose from the one of the following methods to pay your tuition.
 Partial payments will not be accepted.

-Tuition can be paid by cash, check, MasterCard, or VISA at the Business Office.
+Tuition can be paid by cash, check, MasterCard, VISA, or Discover at the Business Office.
 In order to facilitate timely processing of the payment, students should have either your EmplID or Social Security Number readily available.
 Partial payments and checks in excess of tuition cannot be accepted.